"When are you going to run out and fall apart?"

 - In Warhammer the Tomb Kings army has access to Screaming Skull Catapults (affectionately terms "Skull Chuckers" until around the turn of the millennium) - large trebuchets made from the bones of desert animals that fire flaming skulls at the foe.
 In the large-scale Warmaster spin-off game they also have Bone Throwers - gigantic bolt throwers of similar manufacture whose ammunition is the sharpened femur-bones of giants.

 - Dry Bones from the Mario series do this in some games since Super Mario World, most notably in the Paper Mario series.
+You can do this with the Bone sticker in Paper Mario: Sticker Star!

 - This is a standard to the skeleton enemies in Castlevania games.

-- In Castlevania: Curse Of Darkness, one of the Bird-Type Innocent Devils can cast a gatling gun-like flow of sharp bones bullets at the enemies, dealing damage as the enemy is showered with them.
+- In Castlevania: Curse of Darkness, one of the Bird-Type Innocent Devils can cast a gatling gun-like flow of sharp bones bullets at the enemies, dealing damage as the enemy is showered with them.

 - The more advanced skeleton enemies of La-Mulana can throw these.